Log in

 Choir schools offer a very special opportunity for children who enjoy singing.
 They receive a first-class academic and all-round education combined with excellent music training.
 The experience and self-discipline choristers acquire remain with them for life.
 There is a wide range of schools: some cater for children aged 7–13, others are junior schools with senior schools to 18; most are Church of England but the Roman Catholic, Scottish and Welsh churches are also represented.

 Most CSA members are fee-paying schools.
 Deans and Chapters may provide fee assistance, while Government support comes in the shape of the Choir Schools’ Scholarship Scheme.
-Under the umbrella of the Music and Dance Scheme, funds are available to help those who cannot afford even the reduced school fees.
+Under the umbrella of the Music and Dance Scheme, means-tested support is available to help those who need additional help to make choristership affordable.
 Government funding through the Music and Dance Scheme (MDS), along with other monies in its Bursary Trust Fund, is administered by the CSA.
-Applications are means-tested; awards are only made once a child has secured a place at a choir school.
+Applications are means-tested in partnership with Bursary Administration Ltd; awards are only made once a child has secured a place at a choir school.

 Every year, choir schools are looking for children to join their various foundations as probationer (trainee) choristers.
 Each CSA member school has its own particular admissions procedure for choristers, including musical and academic assessments.
 A number of foundations offer informal voice tests which enable the organist or director of music to judge whether a child has the potential to become a chorister even before the more formal process might begin.
 A good chorister-applicant will show potential, a keen musical ear and an eagerness to sing.
 A clutch of music examination certificates is not vital – good reading skills, alertness and enthusiasm are!
 At the same time, school staff must be satisfied that a potential chorister would be able to cope with their school work and with the many other activities on offer, as well as the demanding choir workload.